AgrarAktionen/CI-CD/readme.md

 # JPA/CDI Command Line Application Example

-This example shows how to use Context and Dependency Injection in a JavaFX-Application.
+This example shows how to use Context and Dependency Injection in a JavaFX-Application and in Quarkus.

 Database
 ===